Exploring the $ \phi{\text -}\alpha $ interaction via femtoscopic study: Introduction

 \section{Introduction}

-Although considerable experimental and theoretical~\cite{PhysRevC.95.055202,HIRENZAKI2010406,10.1143/PTP.124.147,Cobos2017prc,etminan2024prc,Filikhin2024prd} efforts have been done in the last few decades, the possible existence of $ \phi $-mesic bound states with nucleons (N) is still a challenging field of research.
+Although considerable experimental and theoretical~\cite{PhysRevC.95.055202,HIRENZAKI2010406,10.1143/PTP.124.147,Cobos2017prc,etminan2024prc,Filikhin2024prd,GUBLER2024100007} efforts have been done in the last few decades, the possible existence of $ \phi $-mesic bound states with nucleons (N) is still a challenging field of research.
 The essential basis for the studying of such a system is an exact information about the $\phi{\text -}N $ strong interaction.

 Up to now, no evidence of a $\phi{\text -}N $ bound state has been found, experimentally, since the standard invariant mass measurements of its decay products are disputing and the measurement of the $\phi{\text -}N $ scattering parameters are restricted to spin averaged quantities.
 A list of measurements that have been made for $ \phi $ absorption off different nuclear targets is given in~\cite{CHIZZALI2024138358}, and the authors concluded that the landscape of experimental results for the $\phi{\text -}N $ interaction is not convincingly in agreement and new information are required.
-One method for studying the hadron-hadron interaction that is hard to investigate in scattering experiment is measuring the momentum correlation functions in high-energy collisions~\cite{cho2017exotic}.
+One method for understanding the hadron-hadron interaction (that is hard to investigate in scattering experiment) is measuring the momentum correlation functions in high-energy collisions~\cite{cho2017exotic}.
 It can provides information on both the effective emission source and the interaction potential.
-Very recently, the ALICE collaboration measured the correlation function of proton-$\phi$ in heavy-ion collisions ~\cite{PhysRevLett.127.172301}, together by indicating a $ p{-}\phi $ bound state using two-particle correlation functions~\cite{CHIZZALI2024138358} {request} the proton${-}\phi$ bound state hypothesis.
+Recent measurement of the correlation function of proton-$\phi$ in heavy-ion collisions by ALICE collaboration ~\cite{PhysRevLett.127.172301}, together by indicating a $ p{-}\phi $ bound state using two-particle correlation functions~\cite{CHIZZALI2024138358,GUBLER2024100007,abreu2024studyphincorrelation} desire the proton${-}\phi$ bound state hypothesis.